-Any student working toward an L&S degree may elect to develop an individual major.
+Any undergraduate student working toward an L&S degree with a minimum cumulative grade point average (GPA) of 2.000 may elect to develop an individual major.
 (Students earning degrees in other undergraduate schools and colleges on the UW–Madison campus are not eligible to pursue an Individual Major within Letters & Science.)
 This major must receive approval during the second-semester of the sophomore year or first semester of junior year.
 Seniors may find it impractical to use this major since all students are required to earn at least 30 degree credits after the term in which approval is given.
 A student may complete only one individual major.

 Developing an Individual Major.
 The student takes primary responsibility for developing an individual major proposal.
 The well-written proposal must meet the requirements and rigor for a major in the College of Letters & Science (the proposal cannot just be a list of courses that are similar in content area or subject matter).
 Also, the student must demonstrate that the proposed individual major is not currently available as an option in any of the L&S majors or certificate programs.

 Students may consult with the individual major coordinator as part of the process of defining the theme or topic for the individual major.
 The coordinator may provide feedback about the construction of the major and how it might relate to other majors in the College as well.